awsdocs/aws-java-developer-guide/doc_source/examples-crypto-kms.rst

 .. meta::
    :description: How to use the cryptography configuration settings for the AWS SDK for Java
-   :keywords: cryptography, encryption, example code
+   :keywords: AWS SDK for Java code examples, cryptography, encryption

-The following examples use the :aws-java-class:`AmazonS3EncryptionClientBuilder <services/s3/AmazonS3EncryptionClientBuilder>` to create an |S3| client with client-side encryption enabled.
-Once configured, any object you upload to |S3| using this client will be encrypted.
-Any objects you get from |S3| using this client will automatically be decrypted.
+The following examples use the :aws-java-class:`AmazonS3EncryptionClientBuilder <services/s3/AmazonS3EncryptionClientBuilder>` class to create an |S3| client with client-side encryption enabled.
+Once configured, any objects you upload to |S3| using this client will be encrypted.
+Any objects you get from |S3| using this client are automatically decrypted.

 .. note::
-   The examples here demonstrate using the |S3| client-side encryption with |KMS| managed keys.
-To learn how to use encryption with your own keys, see the :doc:`examples-crypto-masterkey` topic.
+   The following examples demonstrate how to use the |S3| client-side encryption with |KMS| managed keys.
+To learn how to use encryption with your own keys, see :doc:`examples-crypto-masterkey`.

-You can choose from three encryption modes when enabling client-side |S3| encryption.
+You can choose from three encryption modes when enabling client-side |S3| encryption: encryption-only, authenticated, and strict authenticated.
-The sections below show how to enable each type.
-To learn which algorithms each mode uses, see :aws-java-class:`CryptoMode <services/s3/model/CryptoMode>` definition.
+The following sections show how to enable each type.
+To learn which algorithms each mode uses, see the :aws-java-class:`CryptoMode <services/s3/model/CryptoMode>` definition.

 Required Imports
 ================

-Import the following libraries for the examples on this page.
+Import the following libraries for these examples.

 **Imports**